durbin-164/building-metrics-dashboard/README.md

 Severity: Critical

-Description: When we hit the backend api with url path "/str" with post request, it produce error and return 500 status code.
-It may be cause for not properly setting up mongo db.
+Description: When we hit the backend api with url path "/star" with post request, it produce error and return 500 status code.
+It may be cause for not properly setting up database.

 ![Here the error span](answer-img/jaeger_tracing_error.png)